 It is mostly aimed at the self-employed and smaller businesses, where it is not obligatory to present an income balance and also where a regular stream of cash flow is hard to keep track of.

-Its aim is to flush out those who are not declaring cash payments and are therefore avoiding the payment of tax.
+It aims to flush out those who are not declaring cash payments and are therefore avoiding the payment of tax.

 What are the penalties for making cash payments greater than €1,000?

-Those who choose not to comply with the new law can potentially be imposed with a fine of 25 per cent of the payment.
+Those who choose not to comply with the new law can potentially be imposed a fine of 25 per cent of the payment.
 The fine will also apply to both parties involved in the transaction.